quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 on the job class - as their values would not be preserved between job executions.

 :::tip Dependency Injection
-If using quartz with a dependency injection framework, your constructor can pull in service dependencies just like a controller in an ASP.Net MVC.
+If using Quartz with a dependency injection framework, your constructor can pull in service dependencies just like a controller in an ASP.NET MVC.
 :::

 You may now be wanting to ask "how can I provide properties/configuration for a Job instance?" and "how can I